These Fluffy Banana Pancakes taste like banana bread! You'll love this cinnamon-banana pancake recipe!

 - 1 teaspoon baking powder

-Add the banana mixture to the dry ingredients and whisk everything just until blended.
+- Add the banana mixture to the dry ingredients and whisk everything just until blended.
 Be sure to scrape along the bottom of the bowl to mix in the flour.
 Lightly stir in chopped walnuts, if using.

 - Heat an 10-inch, non-stick skillet (or a pancake griddle) over medium heat (this is important to ensure the inside of the pancakes will cook without letting the outsides burn.)
 When the pan is hot, grease the pan with cooking spray.